pkasala/DQNBanana/README.md

 The enviroment comes from Unity, please read the Unity Environment, before making a copy and trying yourself!

 ### Get Started
-Dowload the zip file banana.zip and start with ExperienceManager.py
+Dowload the zip file navigation.zip and start with ExperienceManager.py

 ### Enviroment description
 *See trained agent in action [here](http://www.youtube.com/watch?v=liwftuF-CC4)*